Hi, I'm Amy.

 Capitalism, racism, sexism, and all the other horrible, oppressive -isms.
 I’m here to burn it all down and build up a world that is inclusive of all of us.

-I recognize my white, straight, cisgender female privilege, and acknowledge that it affords me undue social and economic benefits.
-I welcome any and all people, including those who identify as non-binary, non-gender conforming, genderqueer or trans, people with disabilities, and people from historically underrepresented racial/ethnic groups.
-I am committed to continuous learning and growth in anti-racist practices, and to understanding and fighting systemic oppression and white supremacy.
-It is a personal and business goal to make use of my social and economic privilege through contributions of my time and money to marginalized and underrepresented individuals and communities, and community organizations that support these groups.
+I recognize my white, straight, cisgender female privilege, and acknowledge that it affords me undue social and economic benefits which disadvantage others.
+I welcome any and all people, including people from systemically marginalized and exploited racial and ethnic groups, and those who identify as non-binary, non-gender conforming, genderqueer or trans, people with disabilities.
+I am committed to continuous learning, and fighting systemic oppression and white supremacy.
+It is a personal and business goal to make use of my social and economic privilege through contributions of my time and money to disadvantaged individuals and communities, and the organizations that support them.
 My practice is explicitly feminist, anti-capitalist, anti-oppression, and based in critical social theory.

 I am an active member of the user experience design community.